-Basic financial statements.
 The basic financial statements are designed to provide readers with a broad overview of the Wastewater Enterprise's finances, in a manner similar to a private-sector business.

-The statements of net position present information of the Wastewater Enterprise's assets and liabilities, with the difference reported as net position.
+The statements of net position present information on the Wastewater Enterprise's assets, liabilities, and deferred inflows and outflows of resources with the difference reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Wastewater Enterprise is improving or deteriorating.
 Net position increases when revenues and subsidies exceed expenses.
-Increases to assets without a corresponding increase to liabilities results in increased net position, which indicate an improved financial position.
+Increases to assets, without a corresponding increase to liabilities, results in increased net position, which indicates an improved financial position.

-The statements of revenues, expenses, and change in net position present information showing how the Wastewater Enterprise's net position changed during the past two fiscal years.
+The statements of revenues, expenses, and changes in net position present information showing how the Wastewater Enterprise's net position changed during the past two fiscal years.
 All changes in net position are reported as soon as the underlying event occurs, regardless of timing of related cash flows.
-Thus, revenues and expenses are reported in this statement for some items that will result in cash flows in future fiscal periods (e.g., earned but unused vacation leave).
+Thus, revenues and expenses are reported in these statements for some items that will result in cash flows in future fiscal periods (e.g., earned but unused vacation leave).

-The statements of cash flows present changes in cash and cash equivalents, resulting from operating, financing and investing activities.
-This statement presents cash receipts and cash disbursements information, without consideration of the earnings event, when an obligation arises, or depreciation of capital assets.
+The statements of cash flows present changes in cash and cash equivalents, resulting from operating, financing, and investing activities.
+These statements present cash receipts and cash disbursements information, without consideration of the earnings event, when an obligation arises, or depreciation of capital assets.

-Notes to the financial statements.
+Notes to Financial Statements

 The notes provide additional information that is essential to a full understanding of the data provided in the basic financial statements.